bkleeman/STEP-suggestions/README.md

 # STEP (Storm Tracking and Evaluation Protocol)

 STEP is a Python package that identifies, tracks, and computes physical characteristics of rainstorms given spatiotemporal precipitation data.
 The algorithms herein are implementations of those proposed by Chang et al. in [*Changes in Spatiotemporal Precipitation Patterns in Changing Climate Conditions*](https://geosci.uchicago.edu/~moyer/MoyerWebsite/Publications/Papers/Changes_Spatio-temporal_Precipitation_patterns.pdf), released by RDCEP under the [MIT License???](https://choosealicense.com/licenses/mit/).
-The functionality is as follows:

-The identification algorithm divides the precipitation field at each time step into individual storms.
-The tracking algorithm builds rainstorm events evolving over time by tracking identified storms across consecutive time steps.
-Finally, the storm characteristics algorithm quantitatively describes individual storms in terms of duration, size, average intensity, and central location.
-In addition to these, the package provides a few simplistic plotting functions and examples to visualize the results of the first two algorithms and the associated precipitation data.
-A function to produce a histogram depicting the frequency of precipitation values is also provided to aid in finding an optimal precipitation threshold.
+For implementation details, see the [documentation](rdcep.org/step/docs). ----- **LINK TO DOCUMENTATION via RDCEP website, Read the Docs, or similar**

 ## Installation

- To install STEP, use the package manager [pip](https://pip.pypa.io/en/stable/).
+ To install STEP, ensure that you are using Python 3.7.4 **(or whatever version)** and use the package manager [pip](https://pip.pypa.io/en/stable/).

 ```bash
 pip install STEP